Osmosis-AI/osmosis-git-sync-example/README.md

 # Example Repository for Osmosis GitHub Sync

 This repository demonstrates the expected structure and content that will be automatically synced by the Osmosis GitHub integration.
+It is expected that your tools and reward use python version 3.10

 ## Repository Structure